rivertb/ocp4-metal-install/README.md

 1. Apply the `oauth-htpasswd.yaml` file to the cluster

    > This will create a user 'admin' with the password 'password'.
-To set a different username and password substitue the htpasswd key in the '~/ocp4-metal-install/manifest/oauth-htpasswd.yaml' file with the output of `htpasswd -n -B -b <username> <password>`
+To set a different username and password substitue the htpasswd key in the '~/ocp4-metal-install/manifest/oauth-htpasswd.yaml' file with the output of `htpasswd -n -B -b <username> <password>`   echo -n <username>:<password> | base64 -w0

    ```bash
    oc apply -f ~/ocp4-metal-install/manifest/oauth-htpasswd.yaml